Liu-Yinlong/Ro_PnL/README.md

 ##
 We add our folder Ro_PnL, who has two functions: Ro_PnL and Ro_PnL_outlier.

-try "Ro_PnL_test_outliers.m" and you will get a compare result.
+try "Ro_PnL_test_outliers.m" and you will get a comparing result.
 ###
 ##